hhhannna/ios-development/README.md

 be in internet, for example YouTube.
 Remember then include links to your comments in issues.

 ### Repository structure example
 Below is an example repository structure.
-Example contains Demo01 folder with multiple projects inside it (Exercise01, ...) and
+Example contains Basics folder with multiple projects inside it (Exercise01, ...) and
 AutoLayoutExercise folder with all Xcode project files and two screenshots.

 File/Folder | Description